Rancho Tepua Bacanora Blanco

+I was excited to try a different classification of agave liquor.
+This Tepua bacanora is good, but isn't the easiest thing to sip.
+I'm glad I tried it, but for the price I don't expect to buy another bottle.
 I tasted one other bacanora, La Nina Del Mezcal Bacanora D.O., which I enjoyed more because it was smoother.
 I can't say that it's worth the price for a bottle, but if you want to try one, I'd try that one over this one.

 Very satisfying flavor and taste!

 My Go-To Tequila

 This has a wonderful flavor; robust and full but without the annoying black pepper taste of some so-called premium tequilas.
 Half a shot and then sip the rest.
 That half-shot travels down with authority but still smoothly.
 A few seconds later it seems to rise up and smack you in the back of the head.
 Sip the rest and the act of drinking is an experience all on its own.
 Bought bottles for all my tequila AND bourbon loving friends.
 A Great find.

 Hard To Get, But Worth It

 I'd been looking for Bacanora for a while before I finally found it here.
 Much different than the Anejos I usually drink - a smooth, smokey, earthly flavor and surprisingly smooth given its 96 proof kick.
 I also used in a scratch on-the-rocks Baca-Rita (3 oz Bacanora, 2 oz Agave Nectar, 1 oz Lime Juice, 1 oz Grand Marnier, rim salt & lime garnish) which was delicious!
 This variety of mescal will become a permanent part of my liquor selection for sure.
 Thank you oldtowntequila.com for bringing it to me.